Super Simple Vanilla Almond Granola

 Directions

-4. Remove and let stand to cool for 1-2 hours until completely cool and very crispy.
+7. Remove from oven one done place on cooling rack and let stand to cool for 1-2 hours until completely cool and very crispy.
 You don’t want to store it in a container as soon as it’s out of the oven because it will get moist and mushy from the moisture created by heat

-5. Once completely cool - seal in airtight container.
+8. Once completely cool - feel free to break off checksum or crumble to the size of your liking and store in a sealed and very airtight container.
 This doesn’t last longer than a week in our household so it should be fine for at least a week if not more if it lasts that long.